ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 The metadata service is disabled by default.
 To enable it, see [Enable or disable the metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-metadata-service-enable).

-For detailed information and examples of the API calls described in this topic, see the [Metadata service Beta API reference](/apidocs/vpc-metadata-beta).
+For more information about these APIs, including required parameters and examples, see the [Metadata service API reference guide](/apidocs/vpc-metadata).

 Windows users have additional requirements to access and use the metadata service.
 For information, see [Setting up windows servers for using the metadata service](/docs/vpc?topic=vpc-imd-windows-configuration).
 {: note}